GLOBAL MARKETS-Stocks, euro dip amid political, economic uncertainty

 Investors were largely focused on French politics, as far-right National Front leader Marine Le Pen launched her presidential bid, vowing to fight globalization and take France out of the euro zone.

-In the U.S. equity market, key indexes were modestly lower ahead of a slew of corporate results and lingering uncertainty over Trump's policy decisions and their potential impact on the economy.
+In the U.S. equity market, key indexes were modestly lower ahead of a slew of results and lingering uncertainty over the policy decisions of President Donald Trump and the potential impact of these on the economy.

-Oil slipped as ample U.S. supplies and excess speculation outweighed OPEC output curbs and rising tensions between the United States and Iran.
+Oil slipped, in part because ample U.S. supplies outweighed OPEC output curbs and rising tensions between the United States and Iran.

-A stronger dollar also dampened oil prices.
-The greenback rose as much as 0.2 percent against a basket of major currencies before paring gains and trading flat.
+A stronger dollar also dampened oil prices around mid-day.
+The greenback rose as much as 0.2 percent against a basket of major currencies before paring gains and flattening

 The dollar slid to its lowest in more than two months against the yen, pressured by a drop in U.S. Treasury yields, analysts said.